oaw6/freestyle-project/README.md

   + Python 3.7
   + Pip
   + Google Account with Google Calendar Enabled
+    - Recommended not to use a school email, as firewalls may prevent API coordination

 ## Initial Cleanup
 Because the Google Cloud Platform and Google's API authentication requires a certain step-by-step process to function properly, once you download this repository you must first delete the "lib" folder.
 You will recreate this folder and its contents while setting up the program later in this file.